valohai/rag-doc-example/README.md

 #### What Gets Evaluated

 **Retrieval Metrics:**
-- **Recall@K**: Uses LLM-as-a-judge to assess whether retrieved documents contain the information needed to answer the question correctly
+- **Context Coverage**: Uses LLM-as-a-judge to assess whether retrieved documents contain the information needed to answer the question correctly
 - **Response Rate**: Percentage of questions that receive valid responses

 **Generation Metrics:**